T. Nelson & Sons Ltd. (London, UK)

 Solid, green cloth bindings with gold stampings and a colophon (a ship) also used in the jacket design.

 The half title page includes the series name and book title.
+The series number is, unlike the 1935-1936 run, not included.

 The title page is faced by a quote from Mary Webb.